Laryngeal cancer

 • mouth odor

 Do these symptoms last longer than four weeks?
 It is advisable to see a doctor no later than then.
-General Practitioners can already narrow down what is causing the symptoms and, if necessary, initiate further diagnostic steps with specialists.
+A family doctor can start narrowing down what could be causing the symptoms and, if necessary, refer the patient for further diagnostic testing by specialists.

 Laryngeal cancer: what are the causes and risk factors?